EDF Renewables Burnfoot Hill Wind Farm Community Fund (Clackmannanshire)

 - Enhance quality of life for local residents;

 - Contribute to vibrant, healthy, successful and sustainable communities;

 - Promote community spirit and encourage community activity.

-Projects are expected to demonstrate how their project is contributing to that village’s Community Action Plan.
-This table highlights the areas of improvement each community is committed to.
-Please see link to action plans here.
+Projects are expected to demonstrate how their project is contributing to the relevant Community Action Plans for the village(s) - see 'Useful Links' below.

 The fund is also looking for applicants to demonstrate the following additional criteria: